sananakhmedov/validator-openstreetmap/README.md

 > For win its in program_files/postgresql/bin run psql command in the following path,
 > If you want to run user postgres without password go into and change all md5 to trust
 > at the bottom of the file.
+Than its possible to change password as empty.
-And also postgis bundle should be installed [from here](http://download.osgeo.org/postgis/windows/pg10/)
+> And also postgis bundle should be installed
+[from here](http://download.osgeo.org/postgis/windows/pg10/)

 ```shell